2019.12.11

 First, I got on a magic carpet and went to the US to inspect the area.
 For example, in Los Angeles, Chinatown was turned into an art street, a ruined used bookstore was renovated into a fashionable cafe, a closed department store was used as a workshop gallery for children, and conversions (changes in use) that are now common in Japan were actively taking place.
 Moreover, everywhere was crowded with a lot of people.
 In Chicago, a converted apartment was being traded at a higher price than a new one.
 I strongly felt that the way the market was perceived was completely different from Japan, and I realized that the background and story of the building attract people.
 In other words, the story of the building can be reduced to design.
 I couldn't put it into words well at the time, but I felt that this was the beauty of the next era, and I felt the future.

-When you see that, it's only natural that you want to do it yourself.
-The first Renovation project was my own office.
-I found a cheap vacant property where the first floor was a parking lot and the second floor was a food warehouse, and converted it into a workplace.
+When you see something like that, naturally you want to do it yourself.
+The first Renovation project I undertook was my own office.
+I found a cheap, vacant property where the first floor was used as a parking lot and the second floor as a food warehouse, and converted it into a workplace.
 I'm not sure if this "untitled" (2003) [Photo 2] can be called a work of art, but it led to a huge increase in work.
-I realized that even if it's small, one prototype can get things moving after that.
+It made me realize that even if it's small, one prototype can get things moving.

-During the process of searching for vacant properties, I came up with the idea of "Tokyo R Real Estate" [Photo 3].
-It is a media that introduces vacant properties in a fun way with photos and text.
-It was my personal blog that described vacant properties that ordinary real estate agents do not handle, and you wonder who would rent them.
-It gradually grew, and I started to do real estate brokerage, and here I am today.
-By simply changing the way you describe an old property, such as describing it as having a "retro feel" or adding "how about using it like this?", you can greatly increase the value of the property.
-We operate with the aim of finding the hidden value in the city, but this is also "editing".
-This website became an engine for creating a market for Renovation, and Open A started to receive work little by little.
+It was during this process of searching for vacant properties that I came up with the idea for "Tokyo R Real Estate" [Photo 3].
+It's a fun platform to introduce vacant properties through photos and text.
+It started as my personal blog, featuring vacant properties that ordinary real estate agents wouldn't handle, and that you wondered who would rent.
+It gradually grew, and I started acting as a real estate agent, and here I am today.
+By simply describing an old property with a "retro feel" or adding a suggestion for how it could be used, the value of the property can be dramatically increased.
+The website aims to uncover hidden value in the city, which is also "editing."
+This website became the engine for creating a market for Renovation, and gradually brought work to Open A.

 Q: Tell us about some of your early projects.

-A: We built "THE NATURAL SHOE STORE KACHIDOKI" (2007) [Photo 4] in Kachidoki, Chuo Ward, for a shoe manufacturing and importing company.
-This was a huge warehouse along a canal that we came across by chance while searching for vacant properties, which is a daily routine.
-The design operation was simply to lay flooring and place glass boxes.
-I think this was the first Renovation property to be featured in "Shinkenchiku".
-There is an interesting story behind this property.
-This office was submitted for an office space award, but the judges came to inspect it and said, "This cannot be recognized as an office," so it was removed from the Renovation.
-Shortly after that, a famous German shoe manufacturer came to inspect the renovated office in search of a general agent in Japan.
-When we explained to them, "We think that comfortable sandals like yours should be sold in a comfortable space like this," they immediately said, "That's true," and decided to become the agent on the spot.
-This was a moment when values were reversed.
-This property is like the starting point for my thoughts about "work spaces."
+A: In 2007, we built "THE NATURAL SHOE STORE KACHIDOKI" (Photo 4), an office for a shoe manufacturer and importer in Kachidoki, Chuo Ward.
+This was a huge warehouse along a canal that we came across by chance during our daily routine of searching for vacant properties.
+The design involved simply laying down flooring and placing glass boxes.
+I believe this was the first Renovation property to be featured in Shinkenchiku.
+There's an interesting story behind this property.
+This office was submitted for an office space award, but the judges came to inspect it, saying, "This doesn't qualify as an office," and it was removed from the Renovation.
+Shortly after, a famous German shoe manufacturer came to inspect our renovated office in search of an exclusive distributor in Japan.
+We explained to them, "We believe that comfortable sandals like yours should be sold in a comfortable space like this."
+Apparently, they agreed, and immediately decided to become our distributor.
+It was a moment of reversal of values.
+This property is like the starting point for my thoughts on "work spaces."

-We also converted a printing factory owned by the Sankei Shimbun into a complex with offices, studios, cafes, and commercial facilities for creators.
-This building was named "TABLOID" (2010) [Photo 5] because tabloid newspapers were originally printed in the building.
-The concept of this project was "Building as Media," and we were strongly aware of the importance of telling the story of the building that we experienced in Los Angeles.
-In the final presentation to the executives, we said, "As a newspaper company, you may be thinking of this project as a side job.
-This will be reborn as a place where various people can meet.
+We also converted a printing factory owned by the Sankei Shimbun into a complex housing a mix of offices for creative professionals, studios, a cafe, and commercial spaces.
+The building was originally used to print tabloid newspapers, hence the name "TABLOID" (2010) [Photo 5].
+The concept of this project was "Building as Media," and I was strongly conscious of the importance of telling a building's story, something I experienced in Los Angeles.
+In my final presentation to the executives, I said, "As a newspaper company, you probably see this project as a side project.
+This building will be transformed into a place where various people can meet.
 The amount of information exchanged when people meet is overwhelming.
-In other words, this building will become a new media.
-It's not a side job, it's our main job."
-The rhetoric of a place that originally produced media becoming a place that produces new media inevitably moved the executives' hearts.
-We believe that a presentation that properly inherits the history of the building is very important in Renovation.
+In other words, this building will become a new media outlet.
+It's not a side project, it's our main business."
+The rhetoric of transforming a space that originally produced media into a place that produces new media inevitably resonated with the executives.
+I believe that a presentation that properly preserves the building's history is extremely important in Renovation.

 PROFILE